Labour has “no plans” to raise tuition fees

 This event will not be recorded.

 Labour permitting a fee increase while doing nothing on maintenance would be a big problem.
-Labour permitting a fee increase while doing to ensure that students get what they signed up for would be a scandal.
+Labour permitting a fee increase while doing nothing to ensure that students get what they signed up for would be a scandal.

 Leave a Reply